-To quantify Cas9 induction during an Acr-phage infection, we infected S. pyogenes strain C13, a derivative of SF370 that lacks prophages, with the Acr-expressing A1 variants (Fig. 2A).
-After 75 minutes of infection, the shortest time required for phage A1 to complete its lytic cycle in the absence of CRISPR targeting (Fig. S2D), we found that A1 expressing the inducing AcrIIA26 (A1-IIA26) led to a dramatic 6-7-fold increase in Cas9 levels, while cells infected with wild-type A1 or A1 expressing the non-inducing AcrIIA18 showed no change (Fig. 2B).
-The Cas9 induction patterns for the remaining S. pyogenes A1-Acr infections were generally consistent with data obtained from the S. aureus heterologous system (Fig. 1D, 2C), except for AcrIIA17, which induced Cas9 in the heterologous system but not in the native system.
+To quantify Cas9 induction during an Acr-phage infection, we infected S. pyogenes strain C13, a derivative of SF370 that lacks prophages,33 with the Acr-expressing A1 variants (Figure 2A).
+After 75 min of infection, the shortest time required for phage A1 to complete its lytic cycle in the absence of CRISPR targeting (Figure S2D), we found that A1 expressing the inducing AcrIIA26 (A1-IIA26) led to a dramatic 6- to 7-fold increase in Cas9 levels, while cells infected with wild-type (WT) A1 or A1 expressing the noninducing AcrIIA18 showed no change (Figure 2B).
+The Cas9 induction patterns for the remaining S. pyogenes A1-Acr infections were generally consistent with data obtained from the S. aureus heterologous system (Figures 1D and 2C), except for AcrIIA17, which induced Cas9 in the heterologous system but not in the native system.
 This discrepancy could be explained by lower levels of Cas9 induction and higher rates of degradation in the native system.
-We next assayed Cas9 levels every 15 minutes following infection and found that for some inducing Acrs, Cas9 levels rise quickly, as early as 15-30 minutes after the start of infection (Fig. S2E).
-Overall, these results suggest that phage-encoded Acrs can strongly and quickly trigger Cas9 induction in a time frame that could benefit cells during a phage infection.
+We next assayed Cas9 levels at 30 min following infection and found that for the inducing Acrs, Cas9 levels closely mirrored those seen at 75 min (Figure S2E).
+Overall, these results suggest that phage-encoded Acrs can strongly and guickly trigger Cas9 induction in a time frame that could benefit cells during a phage infection.